guardzcom/slack-channel-cleanup/README.md

-  -f, --file FILE      Path to CSV file (cannot be used with --sheet) --sheet URL          Google Sheets URL (cannot be used with --file) -d, --dry-run        Simulate execution without making changes
+  -f, --file FILE      Path to CSV file (cannot be used with --sheet) --sheet URL          Google Sheets URL (cannot be used with --file) -d, --dry-run        Simulate execution without making changes -b, --batch SIZE     Number of channels to confirm at once (default: 10, 0 for individual confirmation)

 Note: You must specify either --file OR --sheet, but not both.
 ```

 ## Safety Features

-- ✅ Interactive approval for each action
+- ✅ Interactive approval for each action (individual or batch)
 - ⚠️ Extra confirmation for destructive actions
 - 🔍 Dry run mode to preview changes
 - 🔒 Permission and name validation